GlenHughes/mycocktailrecipes/README.md

-# OpenAI API Quickstart - Node.js example app
+# MyCocktailRecipes OpenAI NextJS app

 First look at OpenAI using NextJS for a fun cocktail recipe generator